 What is a container?

-Standardised, portable packaging for your applications
+Standardized, portable packaging for your applications.

 Just as shipping industries use physical containers to isolate different cargos—for example, to transport in ships and trains—software development technologies increasingly use an approach called containerization.